Gubbed – It’s an odd term that some of you may not know the meaning of.

-Every betting account is profiled and categorised allowing the bookmakers to easily isolate the accounts that are damaging their bottom line.
+Every betting account is profiled and categorised allowing the bookies to easily isolate the accounts that are damaging their bottom line.

-In terms of matched betting, we can’t predict where our bets are going to win.
+In terms of matched betting, you can’t predict where your bets are going to win.
 However, you should always aim to win at the betting exchange.

-It’s important to note that betting exchanges are less likely to restrict your accounts as they make their money a different way to traditional bookmakers.
-They charge a commission on net winnings rather than offering less efficient odds.
+It’s important to note that betting exchanges are less likely to restrict your accounts as they make their money in a different way to traditional bookmakers.
+They charge a commission on net winnings rather than building a profit margin into the odds.

 2. Multi-accounting or gnoming

 Another reason your accounts may be gubbed is for gnoming or multi-accounting.
-This is the process in which individuals open and run more than one account with the same bookmaker.
+This is the process where bettors open and run more than one account with the same bookmaker.

-Bettors use family or friends’ names in order to trick the bookmaker and open another account.
+Bettors use family or friends’ names in order to trick the bookmakers and open another account.

 I’ll leave the ultimate decision with you but one thing’s for sure, the bookies are very strict on this.